The Importance of Understanding Authentic Chaga: A Cautionary Tale

 - Develops over many years, making it naturally dense in bioactive compounds.

-- More effective for supporting immune health due to its higher polysaccharide content.
+- More effective for supporting immune health due to its higher quality polysaccharide content.

 - Completely natural and unaltered, unlike cultivated chaga, which is often artificially processed.